Eryl2000/CS480Kenner/PA7/README.md

 Press H to change the textures to a picture of Dr. Harris\
 Press J to change the textures back to normal

+Added rings to planets that have rings but did not tilt the rings properly for Nepture and Uranus

 ## Notes

 ImageMagick version 6.9.7-4.